 Israel Ride Director

-Avigail Ben Yohanan is the Israel Ride Director.
-She comes from the world of informal education and logistics, and has a Masters Degree in environmental geography.
+Avigail Ben Yohanan comes from the world of informal education and logistics, and has a Masters Degree in environmental geography.
 A tenth-generation Jerusalemite, Avigail now lives on Kibbutz Ketura with her husband and daughter.
 She is loving the craziness of working on the Israel Ride and looks forward to meeting all the Riders who make it happen!

 Founder & President, Hazon

 Nigel Savage, originally from Manchester, England, founded Hazon in 2000, with a Cross-USA Jewish Environmental Bike Ride.
 Nigel has spoken, taught, or written for a wide and significant range of audiences.
 (A selection of his essays are at hazon.org/nigel).
 He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States, and is a recipient of the Bernard Reisman Award.
-He has given Commencement speeches at Wagner (NYU, in 2011) and at Hornstein (Brandeis, in 2014).
-In 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.
 Before founding Hazon, Nigel was a professional fund manager in London, where he worked for NM Rothschild and was co-head of UK Equities at Govett.
 He has an MA in History from Georgetown, and has learned at Pardes, Yakar, and the Hebrew University.
 He was a founder of Limmud NY, and serves on the board of Romemu.
 Nigel executive produced the British independent movies Solitaire For 2 and Stiff Upper Lips and had an acclaimed cameo appearance in the cult Anglo-Jewish comic movie, Leon The Pig Farmer.
 He is believed to be the first English Jew to have cycled across South Dakota on a recumbent bike.

 Director of Rides, Hazon

-Miriam Leichtling is the Director of Bike Rides at Hazon.
-Miriam‘s background includes running her own jewelry company, five years of program development in the Jewish non-profit world, and eight years of marketing/business development on the Israeli start-up scene.
+Miriam Leichtling has a diverse background, including running her own jewelry company, five years of program development in the Jewish non-profit world, and eight years of marketing/business development on the Israeli start-up scene.
 Miriam enjoys hosting Shabbat dinners, traveling, yoga, cycling, and cranking out burpees at her Crossfit box.

 Associate Director of Rides, Hazon

 Jessie grew up in the Habonim Dror youth movement and has worked in the Jewish non-profit world for over ten years.
-Her commitment to the global Jewish community has led her to many wonderful experiences, such as managing the New York Admissions Office of the Rothberg International School of the Hebrew University of Jerusalem and holding positions on the Executive Staff in Habonim Dror North America’s National Office and Habonim Dror Camp Na’aleh.
+Her commitment to the global Jewish community has led her to many wonderful experiences, such as managing the New York Admissions Office of the Rothberg International School of the Hebrew University of Jerusalem and holding positions on the Executive Staff in Habonim Dror North America’s National Office.
 She loves getting to know people from around the world, traveling, and spending time with her husband and two cats in Brooklyn.

 Program and Logistics Coordinator of Rides, Hazon

-Carlee Rosenthal is the Program and Logistics Coordinator of Bike Rides for Hazon.
-She grew in New Jersey, attended the University of Michigan, and now resides in Brooklyn.
+Carlee Rosenthal grew in New Jersey, attended the University of Michigan, and now resides in Brooklyn.
 Her passion for all things biking stems from her summer with Bike & Build, where she cycled from NC to San Diego.
 She is so excited to share in this incredible experience with everyone!